65 Brunswick Road

 - Postgraduate Diploma in Personnel Management & Development (Napier University)

-Before becoming a counsellor, I worked to improve information and support for victims of crime, witnesses to crime and families bereaved by murder or road crashes.
+Before becoming a counsellor, I was a civil servant for 26 years.
+During that time, I worked to improve information and support for victims, witnesses & bereaved families;and unpaid carers of crime.
 And I was a personnel manager.

 I want to be as good a counsellor as I can be for my clients, so I'm committed to continuous training and learning.
 I have just completed training in inner relationship focusing, an approach which helps get in touch with the emotions and experiences we hold in our bodies.
 Other events I've attended and participated in recently have been about:-